map7/jquery.overdrive/README.md

 Example of field_nav overriding the default keybindings to '-' & '=' for up & down respectively.
     $(":input").overdrive({field_nav: true, field_up: 45, field_down: 61 });

+Auto next in date.
+If you are using the 'date_time_text_field_helpers' plugin then overdrive will provide an auto next function to go between year -> month -> date.
+Enabled by default.

 #TODO